ctleungac/Multi-Label-Neural-Decoder/README.md

-# Multi-Label-Neural-Decoder
+# Low Latency Energy-Efficient Neural Decoders for Block Codes
-The supplimentary files for multi-label Neural Decoder
+The supplimentary files for neural decoders.

+Studied Block codes can be generated with provided generator matrix.